learn-co-curriculum/dsc-sarima-models-lab/README.md

 ```

-The purpose here to ensure that residuals remain un-correlated, normally distributed having zero mean.
-In the absence of these assumptions, we can not move forward and need further tweating of the model.
+The purpose here to ensure that residuals remain uncorrelated, normally distributed having zero mean.
+In the absence of these assumptions, we can not move forward and need further tweaking of the model.

 Let's check for these assumptions from diagnostics plots.